 One of Rev. Carrie’s followers opens the door to the rear section of their travel pod.
 The two jump in.
 The pod drives away at a speed that Brett knows will get them back in plenty of time.

 “We’re lucky to bump into you guys.
 I guess we were a little too long on our walk just now.
-I only thought we’d be out there for an hour at most and it turns out we were nearly ninety minutes.
+I thought we’d be out there for an hour at most and it turns out we were nearly ninety minutes.
 So, it was lucky to bump into you guys out here.
-Thanks, Reverend Carrie,” Brett says, holding Bailey’s hand, gives it a squeeze.
+Thanks, Reverend Carrie,” Brett says, holding Bailey’s hand, giving it a squeeze.